I love checking out new outdoor gear but also watch my budget. I've learned how to get the best discount gear online and in stores.

 Deals on sleeping bags and sleeping pads from Enwild are limited to a few brands.

 Almost anything you need for backpacking or camping can be found on Enwild.
 Occasionally good stoves will go on sale for 20% off but those are hard to find.
-Cookware, hammocks, dog stuff, etc all eventually make an appearance on Backcountry Edge’s sales.
+Cookware, hammocks, dog stuff, etc., all eventually make an appearance in the brand's sales.

 Enwild lets you send an item back for a refund.
-They don't ask questions but they do charge $5 for return shipping.
-They waive shipping if you accept store credit or an exchange.
+It doesn't ask questions but it does charge $5 for return shipping.
+It'll waive shipping if you accept store credit or an exchange.
 So swapping out clothing for a different size or deciding on a different style of pack is super easy.

 Customer Service/Gear Advice

-I haven't used it but it's worth mentioning the gear expertise available on the site.
+I haven't used it, but it's worth mentioning the gear expertise available on the site.
 Enwild has over 2,000 videos of product reviews and guides.
 It could be a good way to see something in use before you buy it.
-But keep in mind they profit from your purchase so the reviews will be biased.
+But keep in mind that it profits from your purchase so the reviews will be biased.

-Instead, search the item you're considering in YouTube.
+Instead, search for the item you're considering on YouTube.
 You'll find real people using it and giving their honest reviews.
 YouTube uploads and user reviews are all the gear research you need.

 "Inside Edge" Program

 If you think you'll be shopping with them, I recommend signing up for Inside Edge.
-You just create an account and subscribe to their email list.
+You just create an account and subscribe to the email list.
 Mark the emails as spam if you want.
-But checkout their Inside Edge Deal Days every month.
-There's even more deep discounts you don't have access to without an account.
+But check out the Inside Edge Deal Days every month.
+There are even deeper discounts you don't have access to without an account.

 Review Gear for Points: 5% Back

-Rewards for reviewing products has another perk for you: honest user reviews!
+Rewards for reviewing products have another perk for you: honest user reviews!
 Gear with any popularity has loads of user reviews.
 You know these are verified buyers who recently used the item.

-Pretty often they just don’t have something discounted you’re looking for.
+Pretty often it just doesn’t have something discounted you’re looking for.
 In that case you either wait for a deal to show up or buy it full price.

 Despite a few drawbacks, Enwild has a solid place on my discount outdoor gear list.
-I've always been satisfied with their responsive customer service and love looking through their reviews.
+I've always been satisfied with its responsive customer service and love looking through the reviews.

 Have you ordered gear from Backcountry Edge or Enwild?
 Or just used their gear reviews as research when making a decision?
 Do you agree with my review?